-• A publishing project with U.S. based Scholastic Publishing group to produce a children's atlas of World Heritage.

-- An agreement with ANA (All Nippon Airways) Japan, to reproduce articles from the World Heritage Review in ANA's in-flight magazine, the revenue from which will be reinvested into the Review. - An agreement with Hewlett-Packard to provide IT support and print facilities to the World Heritage Centre. - A special 25th anniversary edition of GEO magazine, in March 2004, which was devoted to World Heritage.

-16. Two significant commitments from the petroleum and mining industries in relation to natural World Heritage sites were made during 2003.
+- A publishing project with U.S. based Scholastic Publishing group to produce a children's atlas of World Heritage. - An agreement with ANA (All Nippon Airways) Japan, to reproduce articles from the World Heritage Review in ANA's inflight magazine, the revenue from which will be reinvested into the Review. - An agreement with Hewlett-Packard to provide IT support and print facilities to the World Heritage Centre. - A special 25th anniversary edition of GEO magazine, in March 2004, which was dedicated to World Heritage. - 18.
+In addition to the initiatives outlined above, two significant commitments from the petroleum and mining industries in relation to natural World Heritage sites were made during 2003.
 Member companies of the International Council on Mining and Metals undertook not to explore or mine in World Heritage properties.
 They also pledged to take all possible steps to ensure that existing operations in World Heritage properties, as well as existing and future operations adjacent to World Heritage properties, are not incompatible with the outstanding universal value for which these properties are listed and do not put the integrity of these properties at risk.

-17. The Royal Dutch/Shell Group of Companies became the first energy group to commit to not explore for, or develop, oil and gas resources within any natural World Heritage sites, in recognition of the outstanding universal value of such sites.
+The Royal Dutch/Shell Group of Companies became the first energy group to commit to not explore for, or develop oil and gas resources within any natural World Heritage sites, in recognition of the outstanding universal value of such sites.

-18. A Memorandum of Understanding has been signed with UNF on partnership building and awareness-raising in the United States.
-This heralds the evolution of the UNF's existing donor-recipient relationship with the World Heritage Centre, under which it provides support to World Heritage Biodiversity projects, to a position where the UNF and UNESCO World Heritage Centre will work ever more closely at an institutional level to raise awareness about World Heritage, particularly in the U.S. and mobilize support for both cultural and natural World Heritage sites.

-19. Some of these projects will be explained in more detail during the Partners Day on 6 July in Suzhou.

-20. A major project for September 2004 will focus on the 5 World Heritage sites in the Democratic Republic of Congo (DRC) - the Virunga, Garamba, Kahuzi-Biega and Solanga National Parks and Okapi Wildlife Reserve.
-This will begin with a 3-week event, from 9 to 26 September, "Promoting and Preserving Congolese Heritage: Linking Biological and Cultural Diversity" to build awareness of the cultural and biological diversity of the region and catalyse financial and technical support for the preservation of these sites.
-The event will open with an exhibition, designed and produced by the Royal Museum of Central Africa (Belgium), thanks to the generous financial support of the Government of Belgium.
-A 2-day donor's conference on 16-17 September will evaluate the 4-year multi-partner project for biodiversity conservation in DRC being financed by UNF and the Government of Belgium in support of these sites and seek to mobilise additional public and private resources to continue the project into 2005 and beyond.
+- 19. Furthermore, a Memorandum of Understanding has been signed with UNF on partnership building and awareness-raising in the United States.
+This heralds the evolution of the UNF's existing donor-recipient relationship with the World Heritage Centre, under which it provides support to World Heritage Biodiversity projects, to a position where the UNF and UNESCO World Heritage Centre will work ever more closely at an institutional level to develop partnerships in support of the 4C's. - 20.
+The World Heritage Centre has also collaborated with regional and national initiatives in support of World Heritage, such as the Nordic World Heritage Foundation and German World Heritage Foundation. - 21.
+Some of these projects were presented during the Partners Day on 6 July 2004 in Suzhou., China - A major project in September 2004 put the focus on the five World Heritage sites in the Democratic Republic of Congo (DRC) - the Virunga, Garamba, Kahuzi-Biega and Solanga National Parks and Okapi Wildlife Reserve.
+This 3-week event, from 9 to 26 September 2004, "Promoting and Preserving Congolese Heritage: Linking Biological and Cultural Diversity" aimed to build awareness of the cultural and biological diversity of the region and catalyse financial and technical support for the preservation of these sites.
+The event opened with an exhibition, designed and produced by the Royal Museum of Central Africa (Belgium), thanks to the generous financial support of the Government of Belgium.
+A 2-day donor's conference (on 16-17 September 2004) and an associated technical workshop (on 13-14 September 2004) evaluated the 4-year multi-partner project for biodiversity conservation in DRC being financed by UNF and the Government of Belgium in support of these sites and announced additional public and private resources to continue the project into 2005 and beyond.
+A separate workshop, held on 15 September 2004, brought together representatives from 20 private sector entities with those of NGOs and governments.
+Finally, an exceptional concert of Congolese music and dance was held at UNESCO on 23 September 2004.